Providenciales Kiteboarding Locations

 Five Cays Beach

-Five Cays is a small fishing community on the central south coast of Providenciales.
+Five Cays is a small fishing community on the central south coast of Providenciales home to Five Cays Beach.
 The area offers conditions similar to Long Bay, with shallow water and semi-onshore wind being typical.

-A great place to launch from is at the beachfront Bugaloo’s Restaurant, a favorite island seafood and conch establishment.
+A great place to launch from is at the beachfront Bugaloo’s Restaurant, an island seafood and conch establishment.
 Offshore are several limestone cays, and there are a few shipwrecks in the area as well.

 Grace Bay and the Bight Beach

-The world-famous Grace Bay Beach, albeit amazingly beautiful, isn’t often the best kiting location due to wind direction, crowds, and wind disturbance caused by the resorts.
+The world-famous Grace Bay Beach, albeit amazingly beautiful, isn’t often the best kiting location.
+This is due to wind direction, crowds, limited space to launch, and wind disturbance caused by the resorts.

-However, when the wind’s a bit more northern, conditions at Grace Bay and the Bight Beach become more viable.
+However, when the wind is a bit more northern, conditions at Grace Bay and the Bight Beach become more viable.

 It’s best to pick one of the quieter stretches of the beach so you’ll have room to set up.
-Beach access locations such as the public access to the east of the Sands resort are the best due to the fewer persons around.
+Beach access locations such as the public access to the east of The Sands resort are the best, since they typically have fewer people.

 The West Coast

 The wild and remote west coast of Providenciales, which includes notable spots such as West Harbour Bluff, Bonefish Point, and Northwest Point, can be a beautiful place to kite when the wind direction is right.
-Due to the isolation, we highly advise visiting with a knowledgeable kite guide.
+Due to the isolation of these areas, it's highly advised to visit with a knowledgeable kite guide.

-It’s important to be aware that wind is typically offshore at the west coast and unsuitable for safe kiting, as there can be dangerous conditions where kiters are blown into deep water and towards the Bahamas.
+Be aware that wind is typically offshore on the west coast and unsuitable for safe kiting.
+There can be dangerous conditions where kiters are blown into deep water and towards the Bahamas.